Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 RMNI offers an undeniable value proposition for their customers with a dedicated primary support engineer assigned to each account with a guaranteed 15-minute response time.
 Their engineers are experts with an average of 15 years of product experience.
 These employees mostly consist of former Oracle or SAP engineers who helped design the products and wrote the original software code.
 Support cost for on-premise software is typically ~22% of the software license purchase price, which compares to RMNI’s cost of ~11%.
 RMNI’s support offerings provide meaningful savings to their clients, not only from discounted maintenance fees, but also by 1) allowing the customer to avoid costly and unnecessary upgrades, 2) not having to pay for customization, and 3) freeing up IT staff to focus on other projects.
 We have spoken with several customers who have unanimously raved about Rimini on how painless the transition was from vendor to Rimini, and how superior the support levels were relative to Oracle or SAP.
 We have yet to find an unhappy customer; indeed, churn almost always occurs when the customer ultimately decides to replace their legacy system.

 After speaking with customers and former salespeople, we believe recessionary economic conditions help accelerate the adoption of RMNI’s services.
-Normally in a recession a software firm’s sales cycle may get elongated as large purchase decisions are put off.
-However, in the case of RMNI, the value proposition is very clear-cut as the cash savings come immediately--within 90 days of the implementation period or sooner (a 30-day written notice is typical to notify Oracle that a customer will no longer be using their support).
+Normally, in a recession, a software firm’s sales cycle may get elongated as large purchase decisions are put off.
+However, in the case of RMNI, the value proposition is very clear-cut as the cash savings come immediately - within 90 days of the implementation period or sooner (a 30-day written notice is typical to notify Oracle that a customer will no longer be using their support).
 For RMNI customers, the switch requires little upfront investment, has a short and smooth implementation process, and provides immediate cash savings.
 For a company paying Oracle $1 million a year in maintenance, switching to Rimini will save them $500k in cash that can be deployed immediately elsewhere.

 Given the immediate cash savings by going to Rimini, and given that their churn tends to lessen during downturns as complex cloud conversions get put on hold or are canceled, we believe Rimini can and should do quite well in the post-COVID world.
 This notion was evidenced by a strong Q1, where annual recurring revenue growth accelerated to 18% from 12.7% in Q1 last year: